Which DNA testing company should I use?

 Affordability

 Autosomal DNA test prices have dropped significantly in recent years, and now range from approximately A$119 to A$169, even less during sales.
 See detailed pricing information and check for DNA test sales and discounts.
-The initial test prices might carry less weight in your selection criteria than they would have just a few years ago, so many people now aim to get their DNA into all five genealogical databases.
+The initial test prices might carry less weight in your selection criteria than they would have just a few years ago, so many people now aim to get their DNA into all five genealogical databases to maximise matching with as many relatives as possible.

 The prices of some tests require no further payments and include the ongoing use of all features and analysis tools.
 Others include your DNA results but require membership subscriptions to take advantage of additional tools and features, so ensure you are aware of any additional or ongoing costs that you might not be expecting.